 Members asked about timescales for finalising the Joint Contractual Venture.
-Ms Brown noted they had agreed a contractual venture, however, there was still a lot of work and clarity needed.
+Ms Brown noted they had agreed a contractual venture however there was still a lot of work and clarity needed.

 Members also asked about Joint Contractual Ventures seeking clarification on where the accountability sat.
-Members also asked about contractual management and how the council ensured it gained value for money (VFM).
+Members also asked about contractual management and how the Council ensured it gained VFM.
 Ms Brown explained how contract monitoring worked and what measures were in place to ensure VFM.